-Teacher to Child Development \$27.34
+Teacher to Child Development \$28.51 (\$27.94 during furlough years absent furlough restoration)

 Center Administrator

 Certain positions on the Early Childhood Education Programs Salary Schedule will receive monthly compensation in addition to the regular salary.
 The rate listed below applies to unit members in 10-month assignments.
 Unit members in extended work year assignments being paid on the basis of a daily pro rata for additional days will also be paid pro rata special compensation.